-At Brigham and Women’s Faulkner Hospital, orthopedic surgeons perform both total and partial knee replacements.
-While total knee replacements are more common, eight to ten percent of patients with chronic knee pain actually qualify for a partial knee replacement.
-Patients who undergo a partial knee replacement rather than a total knee replacement often fare better in their recovery.
+At Brigham and Women’s Faulkner Hospital, orthopaedic surgeons perform both total and partial knee replacements.
+While total knee replacements are more common, some patients actually qualify for a partial knee replacement.
 After completing a CT arthrogram, your surgeon will help you determine if you are a candidate for total knee replacement or partial knee replacement.
 In either case, you will undergo an innovative, integrated knee pathway focusing on better pain control that allows the vast majority of patients to go home within a day or two.
+Some partial knee replacement patients may even go home on the same day as their surgery.
 And in most cases, patients return to normal non-impact sports activities such as walking and biking within just a few months.

-Experts at Brigham and Women’s Orthopedic Center at Brigham and Women’s Faulkner Hospital have developed educational materials and screening procedures to help ensure a good outcome.
+Experts at Brigham and Women’s Orthopaedic Center at Brigham and Women’s Faulkner Hospital have developed educational materials and screening procedures to help ensure a positive outcome.
 Before your surgery, you will have access to a joint class where you will learn about your procedure, recovery and how you can best prepare.
-You will also have access to iGetBetter, an online program where you will find the exercises that are part of our pre-surgery rehabilitation, “prehab,” program.
-Finally, you will be screened for bone and muscle wellness as well as diabetes and pre-diabetes.
+You will also have access to Force Therapeutics, an online program where you will find the exercises that are part of our pre-surgery rehabilitation (“prehab”) program.
+Finally, you will be screened for bone and muscle wellness, as well as diabetes and pre-diabetes.

-After surgery, you will be placed on a multi-modal pain management regimen and spend a day or two in Brigham and Women’s Faulkner Hospital’s newest inpatient unit, which is dedicated to helping patients recovering from orthopedic and spine surgeries.
-After a short stay that includes inpatient physical therapy, most patients go home with just a cane.
-Then you will begin our personalized, post-procedure, rapid recovery program.
-You will continue to have access to iGetBetter where you will find your rehabilitation protocols as well as self-assessments.
+Then, you will begin our personalized, post-procedure, rapid recovery program.
+You will continue to have access to Force where you will find your rehabilitation protocols, as well as self-assessments.
 You can even use the program to ask your surgeon non-emergency questions.

 “Thank you Dr. Fitz for studying diligently as a young person, for focusing on your future, for being inquisitive and for utilizing your unique gifts.
 My husband is doing so well after his 3D knee replacement.
 His therapists are astounded with his recuperative progress.”